AdBOOST/documentation/_posts/2017-02-26-external-advertiser-accounts.md

 ## Heureka

+This type of account can be utilized either as a source in the process of your Heureka account monitoring with our [Monitoring Tool]({% post_url 2017-02-06-monitoring-tool %}) or as a target for your [Heureka Feed Export]({% post_url 2017-01-30-feed-exports %}).

+### As a data source

+Monitoring tool provides interface for external channels setup.
+Here you will need your account identifier to fetch your Heureka account stats.
+In this case account identifier is URL address of your daily conversion report.

+{% include image_tag.html url="/images/MonitoringAccounts.png" alt="Monitoring Accounts" style="" %}

+This URL can be obtained from Heureka interface, specifically from part "Prehľad vašich obchodov > Meranie konverzií"

+{% include image_tag.html url="/images/advertiser_accounts/HeurekaReport.png" alt="Heureka Report" style="" %}

+### As an export target

+In this case you want AdBOOST to keep your Heureka feed up-to-date, with correct categories and CPC.
+You should navigate to "Prehľad vašich obchodov > Prehľad" part of Heureka interface. and choose the option "Upraviť obchod".

+{% include image_tag.html url="/images/advertiser_accounts/HeurekaZone.png" alt="Heureka Zone" style="" %}

+Here you should be able to change "Url XML Importu"

+{% include image_tag.html url="/images/advertiser_accounts/HeurekaURL.png" alt="Heureka URL" style="" %}

+This URL can be obtained from the top of the Heureka Feed Export form or from the Exports listing.

+{% include image_tag.html url="/images/advertiser_accounts/AdboostHeurekaURL.png" alt="Adboost Heureka URL" style="" %}

 ## Google Merchant Center

 This type of account utilizes our [Exports for external networks]({% post_url 2017-01-30-feed-exports %}#export-status).
 If you export your feed data to AdBOOST URL with schema following rules of Google Merchant Center, you can insert this URL into MCC interface and quickly get your products to be shown in search results and in Google Shopping.
 To achieve this, navigate to <a href="http://merchants.google.com/" target="_blank">merchants.google.com</a> and to the "Products" part of the dashboard.